Skip to Main Content

 Prep and Plan

 Being prepared can minimize stress and increase your confidence.
-Click the plus icons to view 3 key questions you need to consider.
+Click the flip cards below to view 3 key questions you need to consider.

 Tip